KTH/devops-course/contributions/essay/madao/README.md

 ## Title

-Recognizing and Addressing the Risk Behind Open Source Dependencies
+Tackling Open Source Software Vulnerabilities: From Culture, to Practices, to Tooling

 ## Names and KTH ID